1 General considerations topenlarge

 The reduction is provisionally secured with K-wires, and the clamp can be removed for plate insertion.

 Note: K-wires should not interfere with planned plate and screw position.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.

 Insertion of the plate